 - There is a clear progression of reading skills from Reception to Year 6 against which pupils’ progress is measured and gaps are noted and acted on.

 - Pupils who are struggling with decoding skills (preventing them from accessing reading material) have targeted interventions.
-Targeted intervention includes Read, Write, Inc, Rapid Reading, Toe-by-Toe and precision teaching using Lexia support resources.
-Staff implementing these are fully trained to lead the interventions.
+Targeted intervention includes Read, Write, Inc, Toe-by-Toe and precision teaching using Fresh Start reading resources.
+Staff implementing these sessions are fully trained to lead the interventions.

 - Pupils who need further opportunity to practise reading because they do not read at home, are given priority to read to an adult in school.
 Class teachers ensure volunteers, who come into school to hear readers, are guided to support reading appropriately.